 What packing supplies do I need for my move?

 This is something you really don’t want to run out of when packing boxes.
 Tape rolls are 54-110 yards long.
 This sounds like a lot, but if you’re taping the top and bottom of every box, you’ll quickly fly through it.
 To be safe, have one roll of tape for every 30-60 boxes — and always splurge for the dispenser.
 Trust us, it’ll be worth it.

 Do you have two sets of dishes and a bar’s worth of glassware?
 If so, you’ll want 14 lbs of paper and 80 feet of bubble wrap to protect your breakables.
 At a minimum, we recommend purchasing 3 lbs of packing paper and 20 feet of bubble wrap.

 For easy labeling, markers are a must.
 Luckily, they’re useful for more than just moving day, so you can never really have too many.
 For packing, however, be sure to have 1-4 markers on hand.
-This is especially important if you’re friends and family help you pack.
+This is especially important if your friends and family help you pack.
 Passing the marker back and forth is fun, but having your own is better.

 Make sure you have at least one label for each box.
 We recommend using two, that way you have more than one side covered when it comes time to unload.
 Want to get the most out of your labeling?
 Choose colored labels and use a different one for each room.
-This way you won’t waste time reading the labels until you’re unpacking each box.
+This way, you won’t waste time reading the labels until you’re unpacking each box.

 Moving is easier when you have fewer things, so donate your clothes and hold a garage sale to offload anything that you don’t need.
 Uncover a shirt you haven’t seen in years?
-Chances are you won’t miss it so pass the shirt along to someone who’ll get good use out of it.
+Chances are you won’t miss it — pass the shirt along to someone who’ll get good use out of it.